 Advanced technologies in just about every discipline have brought prosperity to the world.
 Most of these miraculous breakthroughs have afforded humanity the promise of off-world colonies to ensure the survival of the species.

-THE GREAT CATACLYSMThe disaster to end all disasters happens.
+The disaster to end all disasters happens.
 All civilizations perish from the surface of the Earth.
 No one quite remembers what triggered it.
-Whatever caused it has passed from the collective consciousness, but it left the world in physical ruins.
+Whatever caused it has passed from the collective consciousness, but it left the world in ruins.

 Subterrans return to the surface with small, short-trip scouting parties.
 Due in part to encounters with brutal Mechlok gangs and frightening Inhuma tribes, news spreads of the devastation and the "horror" of the mutated "monsters" above.

 Several pure-strain cities join to form a new government based on their un-mutated purity, calling themselves the "Valids," which is shorthand for the only acceptable form of humanity.
-Raiding parties have ventured topside in regular raiding parties.
-Mutants are feared and hated by Valids.
+Raiding parties have ventured topside for regular cullings of mutants who are feared and hated by Valids.
 Strange lights in the sky have been reported.

-After centuries of hard fought war, a league made up of Valid city-states has committed to retaking the surface in order to win back the Earth.
+After centuries of hard-fought war, a league made up of Valid city-states has committed to retaking the surface in order to win back the Earth.
 Several mutant groups have been hunted to extinction, but many more have forged alliances in order to keep the human threat at bay.
-Dysponia, the first all-mutant government is established.

 More to come...